Jump-Location: autojump for Windows

 and keeps an index of the directories where you spend the most time.
 The j

-command lets you search the index and cd
+command lets you search the index and cd to the most relevant search

 result.
 It’s best if you just watch this video: